 The evolution of Pakistani cinema as been that of remarkable substance.
-It has grown over the years to become one of the most viewed genre on TV.
-The creativity and talent shown through their screen and song writers its no wonder that their popularity has increased through the last few years.
+It has grown over the years to become one of the most viewed cinema on TV.
+The creativity and talent displayed by their screen writers, its no wonder that their popularity has increased through the last few years.
 The key factor which drew me into Pakistani drama was that they progress with speed and tackle very political subjects.
 Pakistan is also know for is quality in music which demonstrated with the amazing title songs of each of the serials below as well as the world famous Coke Studios.
 Below I have compiled my top 5 TV shows and reasons for them.
 Spoiler alerts will be posted.

 5. Mere Meherban

 Mere Meherban released in 2014.
 The award winning dram is centred around a family environment drama focusing on 2 brothers Nassir and Basser.
 Nassir is well off and the Bassir is a barely making ends meet.
 The serial focuses on the relationship between the two brothers and their families.
 Nassirs daughters and wife are portrayed as the high nose society girls looking down on their lower status family treating them like the help.
 All gets complicated when Nassirs only son has his eyes set on Haya, the daughter of his Thaya.
 The story then goes to evolve around the trials and tribulations faced by both families.
 The serial focuses on the importance of family and not taking people for granted because in your difficult time its your own who come to your aid.